John Eustace

 During his playing career, he played as a central midfielder for Coventry City, Stoke City, Watford and Derby County.
 He also spent time on loan at Dundee United, Middlesbrough and Hereford United.

 After retiring as a player, Eustace served as manager of Kidderminster Harriers between 2016 and 2018, eventually leaving to become assistant manager of Queens Park Rangers in 2018.
-He had a brief spell as caretaker manager at QPR in 2019.
+He had a brief spell as caretaker manager of QPR in 2019.
+Eustace served as head coach of Birmingham City between July 2022 to October 2023.
+He was appointed head coach of Blackburn Rovers in February 2024, before leaving to become Derby County head coach in February 2025.

 Playing career

 Coventry City

 Born in Solihull, Eustace began his career as a trainee at Coventry City.
 Despite the fact that he was at the club for seven years, he only recorded 98 appearances in all competitions due to injuries.
 At 19 he went out on loan to Dundee United to gain first team experience.
-He played eleven matches and scored one goal against Hearts, becoming a firm favourite with United fans who voted him their young player of the year.
+He played eleven matches and scored one goal against Hearts, becoming popular with United fans who voted him their young player of the year.

 He returned to Coventry where he began to establish himself in the first team.
 In the 2000–01 season, he appeared in 32 league games.
 Despite his efforts, the club were relegated from the Premier League.
 At the start of the next season, he was named as captain by manager Gordon Strachan.
-However, on 8 September 2001, Eustace was struck down with a knee injury during Coventry's league defeat to Grimsby which kept him sidelined for 7 months.
+However, on 8 September 2001, Eustace suffered a knee injury during Coventry's league defeat to Grimsby which kept him sidelined for seven months.
 He returned to action in April 2002.

 Eustace started the 2002–03 season well and attracted interest from Premier League club Middlesbrough, to whom he was loaned out for one month in January 2003.
 He only made one substitute appearance, away to Liverpool, where he appeared for only the final two minutes of the game, but earned himself a yellow card.
 Eustace made 33 league appearances over the season, his last with Coventry.